You are here

 A Medical degree with a Master's degree in epidemiology or a Master's degree in public health including 12 graduate quarter hours (500 level or above) in epidemiology and 12 graduate quarter hours in biostatistics and five years of experience in epidemiology research analysis.
 Completion of related training or experience such as with the Centers for Disease Control or the National Institute of Health will substitute for MPH degree.

-Note: When an MD is selected, a license to practice medicine in the state of Washington must be obtained.
+Note: When an M.D. is selected, a license to practice medicine in the state of Washington must be obtained.

 Class Specification History